Creighton University Athletics

 - kristawood@creighton.edu

-Krista Wood begins her fourth year at the helm of the Bluejays softball program in 2026.
-Named the third head coach in Creighton Softball history on June 6, 2022, Wood’s has gone 88-78 in her first three seasons, engineering one of the nation’s greatest turnarounds.
+Krista Wood begins her fifth season at the helm of the Bluejays softball program in 2026-27.
+Named the third head coach in Creighton Softball history on June 6, 2022, Wood’s has posted an 120-105 record in her first four seasons, engineering one of the nation’s greatest turnarounds.

-In just three seasons, Wood has coached seven First Team and four Second Team All-BIG EAST picks, while also recruiting and coaching the 2024 BIG EAST Pitcher of the Year (Natalia Puchino) and the two-time BIG EAST Defensive Player of the Year (Ashten Pierson).
-In addition, Wood has also coached five NFCA All-Great Lakes Region, 11 College Sports Communicators Academic All-District and 38 NFCA All-America Scholar-Athlete members during her first three years.
+In just four seasons, Wood has coached 11 First Team and six Second Team All-BIG EAST picks, while also recruiting and coaching the 2024 BIG EAST Pitcher of the Year (Natalia Puchino), the three-time defending BIG EAST Defensive Player of the Year (Ashten Pierson) and the 2026 BIG EAST Freshman of the Year (Keegan Mayhue).
+In addition, Wood has also coached six NFCA All-Great Lakes Region, 14 College Sports Communicators Academic All-District and 46 NFCA All-America Scholar-Athlete members during her first four years.

-Last season, Creighton recorded 30 wins, marking its first back-to-back 30-win season since 2009-10, while also returning to the BIG EAST Tournament title game for a second consecutive season.
+Creighton ended the 2025 season with a 30-25 record, marking its first back-to-back 30-win season since 2009-10, while returning to the BIG EAST Tournament title game for a second consecutive season.
 Pierson repeated as the BIG EAST Defensive Player of the Year, while Sydra Seville, Sydney Potter, Kaelan Schultz and Lily West all earned All-BIG EAST honors as the Bluejays establishing school records for runs scored (321) and RBI (292).

 In 2024, Wood’s orchestrated the programs first 35-win season since 2010 with 36 wins, including an impressive 16 wins in the BIG EAST as the Jays finished as the runner-up in the BIG EAST regular season and tournament.
 Wood’s and her staff were voted Co-BIG EAST Coaching Staff of the Year (2024), while Ella Dalton, Cayla Nielsen, Madeline Vejvoda and Puchino all earned First Team All-BIG EAST honors with Seville garnering Second Team acclaim.
 In addition, Pierson became the first freshman in BIG EAST history to earn BIG EAST Defensive Player of the Year honors and Puchino claiming Pitcher of the Year accolades.